 Anyone can call themselves a nutritionist ….. so only use one that is registered with the Association for Nutrition.
 It is not a legal requirement for a nutritionist to be registered and therefore they may not meet the AfN’s recognised standards and competencies of knowledge or professionalism.

 To check whether a nutritionist is registered: www.associationfornutrition.org/Default.aspx?tabid=92

 Beware.
 You may see someone on TV or online describing themselves as a nutritionist and trying to sell you expensive nutritional supplements.
 Beware: these supplements may do you more harm than good.
 Some supplements can have a negative impact on your HIV medication and on your health.

-Before taking any supplements check with your clinician, the patient representatives or with Pharmacy: 020 3317 5255
+Before taking any supplements check with your clinician, The Peer Support workers or with Pharmacy: 020 3317 5255

 "I just wanted to thank you for all you help and support.
 Your approachability, understanding and advice were invaluable in helping me to cope with a very traumatic period in my life.
 Thank you so much” Stephen, 34 film technician

 “I must acknowledge your strength and dedication.
 Thank you so much for the encouragement and support.
 I pray the Lord will continue to keep and strengthen you.
 You’ve touched my life in a positive way” Olori, 27, nurse and mother

 Bloomsbury Clinic at The Mortimer Market Centre is run by Central and North West London NHS Foundation Trust

 Address: Bloomsbury Clinic, Capper Street, off Tottenham Court Road London, WC1E 6JB